Insights

 The Trump Administration began with a flurry of executive orders and actions that have significant implications for education policy.
 Education organizations are struggling to identify the important facts within this overwhelming flood of policy announcements.

-To help address this, Education First is launching Facts in the Flood, a new series with analyses and resources about federal education policy under the Trump Administration.
+To help address this, Education First launched Facts in the Flood, a new series with analyses and resources about federal education policy under the Trump Administration.
 Our goal is to help education organizations (philanthropies, nonprofits, state and local education agencies, and others) make sense of these changes and develop strategies for navigating the new policy environment.

 We will be updating this page with new analyses and resources to address changing events.

-Part I: Strategies for Responding
+Strategies for Responding

 This analysis provides frameworks to help education organizations consider how to respond to changes in federal policymaking.